Brokenscooter/stocks/README.md

 # stocks
-To find movements of NSE stocks
+To analyse technical indicators of stocks